Hauts-de-France & Upper Loire Barge Cruise 2024

 Cruise to Montargis

-Return to the “C’est La Vie” for the captains dinner which ends your cruise in style.
+Return to the “C’est La Vie” for the Captains dinner which ends your cruise in style.

 Saturday